west-code-development/West/Doc/manual.rst

    * - **Default**
      - False
    * - **Description**
      - If (True), then analytical forces are computed for the forces_state excited state.
-Used only when wbse_calculation is “D” or “d”.
+Used only when wbse_calculation = “D” or “d”.

 .. data:: forces_state